- LAST REVIEWED: 10 July 2015

 Bowett argues against the need for an actual armed conflict to occur, stressing that the “inherent” right of self-defense refers to customary international law as restated in the 1841 correspondence over the sinking of the Caroline.
 Bowett urges that, in the absence of “any centralized machinery for the enforcement of the law,” the need for greater self-help is “obvious” (p.
 3).

 Brownlie, Ian.
 International Law and the Use of Force by States.
-Oxford: Clarendon, 1963.
+Oxford: Clarendon Press, 1963.

 Brownlie provides a point-by-point response to Bowett, including a history of Articles 2(4) and 51 to demonstrate that only a strict interpretation of the Charter rules is reasonable.
 Brownlie warns against the tendency of writers to claim that justifications for the use of force found in customary law prior to the 1920s remained valid after 1945.